-Reciprocity is a common enough theme here at Neuromarketing.
+Reciprocity, also called reciprocation, is a common enough theme here at Neuromarketing.
 The concept of reciprocity suggests that giving someone something, or doing a favor for someone, establishes a subtle return obligation.
 An interesting study by German researcher Armin Falk showed that a bigger “gift” amplifies the reciprocity effect.
 Falk’s study involved mailing 10,000 requests for charitable donations, divided into three groups.
 One group got just the letter requesting the donation, one group received the letter plus a free postcard and envelope (the “small gift”), and the last got a package containing four postcards and envelopes (the “large gift”).

 The idea that sending a gift along with a charitable donation request boosts response is well-established, and the experiment bore this out: the small gift boosted donation totals by 17%.
 The recipients of the large gift, though, were even more generous: they donated 75% more than the no-gift group.

 This experiment is significant in a couple of ways.
 First, it tested reciprocity in the real world, not in an academic setting with undergrad psych majors as subjects.
 Second, it demonstrated that the reciprocity effect is relative to the perceived size of the gift or favor, even when the variations are relatively minor.

 Non-profits are well aware of the reciprocity effect, and use it to great advantage.
 Some use an approach nearly identical to the test, mailing unsolicited small gifts to boost donation rates.
 This research suggests that testing different gift values and types is important.
 Clearly, four cards had passed some kind of tipping point that spiked donations compared to a single card.
 But would two cards have done nearly as well?
 Would six cards have caused enough of an increase to justify the even higher cost?
 And what if the cards were of exceptional quality (and apparently higher value), or if the gift was something other than cards?